 John C. Dunham STEM Partnership School

-The John C. Dunham STEM Partnership School on the Aurora University campus serves students in third through eighth grades in the Indian Prairie, East Aurora, West Aurora, and Batavia school districts.
+The John C. Dunham STEM Partnership School on the Aurora University campus serves students in fourth through eighth grades in the Indian Prairie, East Aurora, West Aurora, and Batavia school districts.
 STEM stands for science, technology, engineering, and math.